 The major area requirements include both courses within the major discipline and courses in other disciplines that support studies in the major.
-In the AAS and AAA degrees, courses in the major discipline should account for approximately 50% of the total requirements for the degree.
+In the AAS and AAA degrees, all curricula under a CIP code share a common core of courses, defined as 25% of total credits required for the degree (15-18 credits), excluding the general education core.